mother-of-all-self-hosting/ansible-role-focalboard/docs/configuring-focalboard.md

 # Setting up Focalboard

-This is an [Ansible](https://www.ansible.com/) role which installs [Focalboard](https://focalboard.app/) to run as a [Docker](https://www.docker.com/) container wrapped in a systemd service.
+This is an [Ansible](https://www.ansible.com/) role which installs [Focalboard](https://www.focalboard.com/) to run as a [Docker](https://www.docker.com/) container wrapped in a systemd service.

-Focalboard is a self-hosted, high performance one-way mailing list and newsletter manager.
+Focalboard is an open source, self-hosted alternative to [Trello](https://trello.com/), [Notion](https://www.notion.so/), and [Asana](https://asana.com/).

-See the project's [documentation](https://focalboard.app/docs/) to learn what Focalboard does and why it might be useful to you.
+See the project's [documentation](https://github.com/mattermost-community/focalboard/blob/main/README.md) to learn what Focalboard does and why it might be useful to you.

 ## Prerequisites